by Dr. Abby Huggins Mowinski, DVM

 (2) Foster or adopt a homeless animal.
 Overcrowding at shelters is an even greater issue in the aftermath of a natural disaster.
 The local shelters will soon become overwhelmed and animals in need will be transported to surrounding states that can accept them.
 By fostering or adopting a homeless pet in your area, you are freeing up room for the additional animals that will need to be housed and cared for.

 (3) Donate supplies or your time.
-Kitty litter, trash bags, towels and blankets, crates, pet beds, laundry detergent, paper towels, toys, and comfort items are all greatly appreciated donations.
-Many shelters have wish lists on their websites or links to an Amazon wish list – so make sure to check with your local shelter before donating tangible items.
+Pet food (unopened), kitty litter, trash bags, towels and blankets, crates, pet beds, laundry detergent, paper towels, toys, and comfort items are all greatly appreciated donations.
+Many shelters have wish lists on their websites or links to an Amazon wish list.